Metaverse for Remote Collaboration

 Besides, when getting ready for a certain event, just one non-working feature could delay the release date until the issue is fixed.
 After introducing feature flags, the team can independently configure the composition of features for the release and “turn off” unnecessary ones.

-From a rough MVP to a fully-grade metaverse solution with continuous delivery in real-time.
+A way toward a fully-grade metaverse solution with continuous delivery in real-time.

 Our app development team has managed to develop all the solutions that were planned: